SJTSA

 The vast majority of all injuries and deaths from traffic crashes are preventable.
 Seat belts are the most effective means of reducing deaths and serious injuries in traffic crashes.
 When lap and shoulder belts are used correctly, they reduce the risk of fatal injury of front seat passengers by 45 percent and the risk of moderate to critical injury by 50 percent.

 Seat belts protect you by absorbing the crash force and keeping you in the vehicle.
+The must be worn snug to work effectively.
 Seventy-five percent people ejected from vehicles are killed.

 AIR BAGS